mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 Compile and upload again.

 Open the Serial Monitor by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu.
-Make sure the "`baud`" rate option at the bottom right side of the widnow is set to "`9600`".
+Make sure the "`baud`" rate option at the bottom right side of the window is set to "`9600`".

 ![](/images/arduino_baud.jpg)